 This subject breed mix is intelligent, energetic and loyal.
 Additionally, this breed has high energy levels that require lots of exercise and mental stimulation.

-However, this German Shepherd jack Russell terrier mix‘s characters and behavior solely depend on the parents’ original traits.
+However, this German Shepherd jack Russell terrier mix‘s characters and behavior solely depends on the parents’ original traits.

 This article will help you know all about this German shepherd mix: appearance, nutritional requirements, and price.